wildducktheories/jsh/README.md

 META MODULE
 ===========
-Every package (and module) can define a submodule, called meta which can answer questions asked of the module by the jsh runtime.
+Every package (and module) can define a submodule, called meta which can answer questions asked of the module by the jsh installation.
 This section will document the expected behaviour of each submodule of a module's meta module.

 ENVIRONMENT